 Call today 919-302-8457 for a Free No Cost Quotation

 The 64 thousand dollar question.
 Your long-term web marketing strategy should always include search engine optimization.
 The major advantage of SEO is that statistically it brings you better quality traffic leads.
 In fact, many users have subconsciously trained themselves to ignore “paid results” entirely when browsing the web or searching on Google.

 There are mountains of data that suggest “Natural Search” visitors to your website are far more likely to trust you, your business, and your products & services.
 Ranking highly in Google for a keyword or phrase is a clear sign that you are a credible source and that you are an important player in your industry.

 But do NOT fool yourself into thinking that SEO is free.
 No matter how you look at it, SEO comes at a cost.
 Whether it’s your own time or hiring an outside vendor to manage your SEO strategy, SEO does come with a cost.

 Pay Per Click can range from $50 dollars a month to Thousands of dollars a month.
-After you have established your core SEO and are showing up on page one for your key words or long string, now would be the time to engage PPC on a limited basis.
+After you have established your core SEO and are showing up on page one for your keywords or a long string, now would be the time to engage PPC on a limited basis.
 Look for a 3% return on your investment.

-For every $100 dollars you spend on PPC look to get about a $3.00 return ROI.
-You may do better with a service than a e-commerce but you should be the judge of that and not a company..
-Remember you are investing in your company.
+For every $100 dollar, you spend on PPC look to get about a $3.00 return ROI.
+You may do better with a service than a e-commerce but you should be the judge of that and not a company… Remember you are investing in your company.
 Make every dollar count.

 ACS Web Marketing LLC 919-302-8457 firstname.lastname@example.org